ibm-cloud-docs/assistant-data/install-150.md

     ```
     {: codeblock}

-    where $PROJECT is the name of the project or namespace where you want to install the service.
+    where $PROJECT is the project where the {{site.data.keyword.icp4dfull_notm}} control plane to be upgraded is deployed.

 1. Follow [the instructions](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-assistant/assistant-install.html){: external} for installing the {{site.data.keyword.conversationshort}} service on {{site.data.keyword.icp4dfull_notm}} 3.5.